Heikki Lunta

-Heikki Lunta is the embodiment of the Finnish snow god character who originated in the mythology of the Upper Peninsula of Michigan.
+Heikki Lunta is the personification of the snow god in the folklore of the Upper Peninsula of Michigan, influenced by Finnish mythology.

-The character of Heikki Lunta is a product of the heavy Finnish-American presence in Michigan's Keweenaw Upper Peninsula combined with a tremendous annual snowfall.
-Over time, the biography of Heikki Lunta has been expanded through stage plays and children's stories.
-These feature his origins in central Finland as the son of Eljas and Saima Lunta.
-He has named siblings and may have married his childhood sweetheart, who is named Aino Mäkinen.
-Over time, the character has become an important part of local culture, enough to generate a significant number of news articles and scholarly papers.
+The character of Heikki Lunta is a product of the heavy Finnish-American presence in the Keweenaw Peninsula of Michigan, paired with a tremendous annual snowfall.
+The character has become an established part of local culture and media.

 History

 David Riutta created "Heikki Lunta" (the name translates to "Hank Snow" in English) in 1970.
 When an upcoming snowmobile race hosted by the Range Snowmobile Club of Atlantic Mine was endangered by the lack of snowfall, Riutta, a worker at WMPL in Hancock, aired the "Heikki Lunta Snowdance Song".
 The song goes on to ask "Heikki Lunta," the Finnish snow god, for snow in time for the race.
 According to local tales, the snow fell and fell, until there was too much.
-People were superstitious that Riutta's song had caused too much snow for the race, so in response to public outcry, Riutta recorded a separate track entitled, "Heikki Lunta Go Away."
+People were superstitious that Riutta's song had caused too much snow for the race, so in response to public outcry, Riutta recorded the separate track, "Heikki Lunta Go Away."
 The 45 showcased each song on alternate sides.

+The legends of Heikki Lunta have since expanded through children's stories and stage plays: ranging from his origins in central Finland as the son of Eljas and Saima Lunta, to his siblings, to his childhood sweetheart, Aino Mäkinen.